ranfysvalle02/blog-drafts/self-attention.md

 Moreover, the concept of "intelligence" in the context of automating unpredictable workflows is problematic for LLMs.
 Due to the way 'attention' works, LLMs can be manipulated, leading to potentially undesirable outcomes.

-**Understanding vs. Attention: A Key Difference**

-Attention is a mechanism, a tool.
-It focuses the LLM's light on specific aspects of the input, but it doesn't guarantee comprehension.
-True understanding involves deeper cognitive processes.
-An LLM with true understanding would not only identify relevant information but also:

-* **Grasp the meaning and context:** It would understand how words relate to each other and the overall message.
-* **Reason and infer:** It wouldn't just parrot memorized patterns, but infer new information or draw conclusions based on the input.
-* **Apply knowledge to new situations:** A truly understanding LLM could adapt its knowledge to different contexts and tasks.

-Currently, LLMs lack these capabilities.
-Their focus relies heavily on the statistical patterns present in their training data.

 ## Introduction

 In this blog post, we will explore the concept of attention through a Python code snippet that uses the self-attention mechanism to predict the next word in a sentence.